Covenant theology: Baptist covenant theology

-The Westminster Confession of Faith outlines this "one substance, two administrations" understanding by specifying that under the Old Covenant, the covenant was "administered by promises, prophecies, sacrifices, circumcision, the paschal lamb, and other types and ordinances", while under the New Covenant, the covenant is administered by "the preaching of the Word, and the administration of the sacraments" so that "there are not, therefore, two covenants of grace differing in substance, but one and the same under various dispensations.
-In contrast, the Second London Confession of Faith condenses this all down to say that the Covenant of Grace was revealed progressively over Old Testament history after Genesis 3 "by further steps, until the full discovery thereof was completed in the New Testament."
+The Westminster Confession of Faith outlines this "one substance, two administrations" understanding by specifying that under the Old Covenant, the covenant was "administered by promises, prophecies, sacrifices, circumcision, the paschal lamb, and other types and ordinances", while under the New Covenant, the covenant is administered by "the preaching of the Word, and the administration of the sacraments" so that "there are not, therefore, two covenants of grace differing in substance, but one and the same under various dispensations".
+In contrast, 1689 Federalism condenses this all down to say that the Covenant of Grace was revealed progressively over Old Testament history after Genesis 3 "by further steps, until the full discovery thereof was completed in the New Testament."

 Since the Covenant of Works and the Covenant of Grace are the only redemptive covenants, stemming from the Covenant of Redemption, salvation is only possible through the Covenant of Grace, as in the covenant theology of standard Westminster pedobaptist federalism.
 Between The Fall in Genesis 3 and the New Covenant are several other covenants, in particular the covenant of Abraham, the covenant of Moses, and the covenant of David.
 But these covenants are "works and law" covenants and not "redemptive" covenants, since they exist only for specific earthly purposes in space and time, such as to allow Israel to live in the promised land under the conditions given in the covenant.
-Though their substance is different from the Covenant of Grace, and are therefore not part of that covenant, they do point to the promises in that covenant.
+Though their substance is different from the Covenant of Grace, and they are therefore not part of that covenant, they do point to the promises in that covenant.
 They do this by drawing on typology, and as such consist of "types" and "antitypes", where the "type" is the explicit purpose of that covenant, but the "antitype" is the way in which that covenant points towards the promises of the Covenant of Grace through the New Covenant.
 Salvation was therefore possible for people under the Old Covenant through the Covenant of Grace if they had saving faith in these promises.

 Covenant theology under Westminster Federalism allows paedobaptism since it sees a greater continuity between the Old Covenant and the New Covenant.
-Covenant theology under Baptist Federalism, in contrast, supports credobaptism under the regulative principle since it sees less direct continuity between the Old Covenant and the New Covenant, even if it still sees major continuity through the overarching Covenant of Grace.
+Covenant theology under Baptist Federalism, in contrast, supports credobaptism because it sees a greater discontunity between the Old and New covenants.
+Because the Old Covenant was not an administration of the same Covenant of Grace as the New Covenant, its "sacrament" of circumcision cannot be made the equivalent of the sacrament of baptism.
+Baptism is seen as a part of the Covenant of Grace in the New Covenant; circumcision is seen as a part of the Old Covenant, which was only a shadow of the Covenant of Grace and not its actual substance.